JC3/SO2015ActivityProfiles/data/readme.txt

-Last generated on 4/10/2015.
+Last generated on 12-Apr-2015.

-Activity since last data dump (4/6/2015) will be incorrect, as it contains only review activity (from scraped profiles) but not other activity (from sede).
+Activity since last data dump (06-Apr-2015) will be incorrect, as it contains only review activity (from scraped profiles) but not other activity (from sede).

+Data for SO, MSO, MSE, and combined data for all three is included.
+Each subdirectory contains a set of CSV files.

-Each file is histogram in weekly bins, date range is earliest date of any activity by any nominee to now; so all files have same date range.
+Each CSV file is histogram in weekly bins, date range is earliest date of any activity by any nominee to now (across all included sites); so all files have same date range.

 Columns: